What is chronic hip pain?

 Some risk factors are more serious than others.
 At every age and stage of life, patients should be aware of their overall health.
 The following factors can directly cause patients to suffer from chronic hip pain:

 - Medical History

-Patients who stay cautious and self-aware can prevent chronic hip pain.
+Patients who stay cautious and self-aware may be able to prevent chronic hip pain.
 Usually, there are initial symptoms that warn the patient of joint problems.
-Hip pain is one of the first warning, but the hip pain may come and go over time.
+Hip pain is one of the first warnings, but the hip pain may come and go over time.
 A healthy lifestyle can limit painful symptoms and reverse early onset conditions.
 Chronic hip pain prevention involves:

 - Always let the body rest after intense physical activity

 - Losing weight or maintaining a healthy size for your body

 - Warm up properly before engaging in strenuous activity